douglas-agmg/douglas-agmg/README.md

 - 👀 I’m interested in learning python, R and Excel
 - 🌱 I’m currently learning the basics of programming
 - 💞️ I’m looking to collaborate on the postponement of the end of the world (try reading Ailton Krenak's books)
-- 📫 Reach me @peste.negro on instagram, preferably msg me first
+- 📫 Reach me @douglasagmg on linkedin, preferably msg me first

 <!---
 pestenegro/pestenegro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.